ros2/ros2/spaceros/README.md

 spaceros-user@d10d85c68f0e:~/spaceros$ colcon test --build-base build_ikos --install-base install_ikos --packages-select rcpputils
 ```

-The 'colcon test' command runs various tests, including IKOS report generation, which reads the IKOS database generated in the previous analysis step and generates a JUnit XML report file.
-After running 'colcon test', you can view the JUnit XML files.
+The `colcon test` command runs various tests, including IKOS report generation, which reads the IKOS database generated in the previous analysis step and generates a JUnit XML report file.
+After running `colcon test`, you can view the JUnit XML files.
 For example, to view the JUnit XML file for IKOS scan of the rcpputils binaries you can use the following command:

 ```
 spaceros-user@d10d85c68f0e:~/spaceros$ more build_ikos/rcpputils/test_results/rcpputils/ikos.xunit.xml
 ```